Sidecars, Leading Links, and Adaptions Designed and Built here in the USA

 To the right, one of several bizzar tools made-up to ensure alignment is assured.

-Next I got to work on the bender and I seem to have got bend measuring nail, as the two legs came out identical without any adjustment.
+Next I got to work on the bender and I seem to have got bend measuring nailed finally, as the two legs came out identical without any adjustment.
 Getting the leg mounts perfectly aligned was pains-taking, but the upper and lower tube inserts was a breeze.
 Once all tacked I had the prodical son finish up the welds.
 The next step of getting the pivot points aligned was a complete nightmare and took hours before it was ready to tack in place.
 Lesson learnt here to not use a bolted lower tree (used on the R1200R), but instead to use the GS lower tree which clamps around the fork tubes.

 Swing arm set-up ready for tack weld.
 Getting each leg identical took a lot of (measure, check, measure again), I did a trial run first to get the process down, and this ended up to be within 1/16", so plenty good enough.
 One axle sleeve is threaded, and the other will be cut to add pinch bolts, allows use of the stock axle.